davidesidoti/astrocourse/PROGRESS.md

 - Developed interactive elements for the stellar astrophysics sections:
   - Stellar Formation Simulator - For visualizing the process of star formation from molecular clouds
   - Stellar Structure Visualizer - For exploring the internal structure of stars with different masses, ages, and compositions
 - Each section includes detailed explanations, mathematical formulations, practice problems with solutions, and further reading recommendations
 - Updated TODO.md and PROGRESS.md to reflect completion of these sections
-    - Stellar Formation Simulator - For visualizing the process of star formation from molecular clouds
-    - Stellar Structure Visualizer - For exploring the internal structure of stars with different masses, ages, and compositions
-- Each section includes detailed explanations, mathematical formulations, practice problems with solutions, and further reading recommendations
-- Updated TODO.md and PROGRESS.md to reflect completion of these sections